 If the beans have been overwatered give them a quick dose of a gentle liquid nitrogen fertilizer like fish emulsion for nutrient boost.
 Reduce your watering schedule if the ground is wet and surround the beans with straw mulch.

-Move bean plants into bright sunlight if they are in pots or trim away any overhanging branches that are shading your beans.
+Move green bean plants into bright sunlight if they are in pots or trim away any overhanging branches that are shading your beans.
 This will help bean leaves to recover and develop more chlorophyll.

 What do overwatered bean plants look like?